If you are experiencing an Emergency, visit Coming to the SickKids Emergency Department.

 We are the primary care paediatric hospital for the downtown core of Toronto and the tertiary paediatric referral centre for the Greater Toronto Area.
 We are also the paediatric trauma centre for Toronto and the Greater Toronto Area with approximately 200 major trauma cases managed per year in our ED.

 Our team of highly trained and experienced staff deal with a wide spectrum of illnesses, injuries and traumas.
 Our ability to promptly respond to these children comes from our strong commitment to clinical excellence, education and research.
-To ensure that the sickest patients are seen first, we use a two-tiered triage system.

 For patients and families wanting to learn more about coming to the SickKids Emergency Department, visit the Coming to Emergency page.